palladius/ricc.rocks/gemini/doc/posts/original-work/20230204-scuba-diving-in-raja-ampat/output.md

 ---
 # Note this is SUPER weird, I try to make this work for ALL my thingies so there might be some behavioural clatches in the
 # initial HEADER :) Lets try to keep it small :)
-title: SYML 💦 My Scuba 🤿 holiday in Indonesia
+title: "My Scuba 🤿 holiday in Indonesia"
 date: 2023-01-30T21:17:43+01:00
 draft: false
 tags: